Druid1984/Druid1984/README.md

 - 🔭 I’m currently working on ...Python projects
 - 🌱 I’m currently learning ...
-Python, Javascript, SQL and HTML
+Python, Javascript, SQL and HTML wouldnt hurt to learn PHP as well
 - 👯 I’m looking to collaborate on ...
 HTML, Python, Javascript, C++
 - 🤔 I’m looking for help with ...
 Python, Javascript
 - 💬 Ask me about ... anything that crossess your mind